Dosing automations

 - one labelled "media"

-(mL) of liquid inside the Pioreactor.
+The chemostat automation is the second simplest dosing automation.
+Every duration minutes, the media and waste pumps run and exchange volume (mL) of liquid inside the Pioreactor.
 Initially, the culture is growing and consuming nutrients and energy.
 Eventually, a nutrient will become scarce and will stall growing.
 Upon a pump refresh, this growth-limiting nutrient becomes abundant once again, and the culture can grow, up until consuming all of it again and stalling growth.
 Thus, the bioreactor enters into a nutrient near-equilibrium (hence the term "chemostat", for "chemical-static").
 However, more long-term, because the culture is under an evolutionary pressure to grow, adaptions will occur that will improve the acquisition or utilization of the growth-limiting nutrient.

 Turbidostat